British 90s nostalgia and shite

 call

 "Hello?
 My phone isn't working.
 Can you help me?
 Hello?
-Is there anyone there?"
+Why isn't anybody answering?"

 Mercury helpline